moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

       │   │       └── prison_safety_and_security__nomis_mod_stg.yaml  # table property file
 ```

-Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help you out.

 ## Pull-request check list

-EVery pull reqwuest to merge a branch with the main branch in create-a-derived-table requires a review by someone in the analytics engineering team and in some cases, when the changes affect project files, like `dbt_project.yml`, then a data engineer's reveiew is also needed.
-These reviews are to ensure that the code entering the codebase is inline with best practice and our guidance, as wel as ensuring it wont disrupt the scheduled runs.
+Every pull request to merge a branch with the main branch in create-a-derived-table requires a review by someone in the analytics engineering team and in some cases, when the changes affect project files, like `dbt_project.yml`, then a data engineer's reveiew is also needed.
+These reviews are to ensure that the code entering the codebase is inline with best practice and our guidance, as well as ensuring it wont disrupt the scheduled runs.

 This guide will provide details on what exactly will be checked and what you need to do to ensure you project passes these checks.
 Below is the checklist we use to review any pull request

 ## Analytics engineering pull request reveiw

-### Schedulling
+### Scheduling

 For any new project you will need to make sure that you have explicitly stated the desired scheduling of your project in the `dbt_project.yml` file.
 For any existing project you will already have scheduling, but you should still ensure that this is still the dired schedule.
 Guidance [here]()